 National Grid is committed to actively working with local officials, residents, local businesses in Quincy, the Department of Conservation and Recreation, and the Department of Transportation to solicit feedback and maintain an open dialogue throughout the permitting and route selection process.
 Permitting began in the spring of 2020.
-Under our proposed schedule, we expect construction to begin in the summer of 2022 and to have the new cables in service by late 2023.
+Under our proposed schedule, we tentatively expect begin construction on a small section of the project route in the late-spring 2021, while the remainder of work is expected to take place in the summer of 2022.
+The new cables are expected to go into service by late 2023.

 New Cables In-Service